0x000011b/characterai-dumper/README.md

+# Deprecation Notice

+The CharacterAI website has finally been updated to fix the wasteful serialization of conversation histories.
+Unfortunately, that change has broken this userscript.

+Due to time constraints I am no longer maintaining this repository, and instead recommend that you look for other tools to export your CAI conversations.
+One such tool I've been suggested is a browser extension called "CAI Tools".
+I have not tested it myself and as such cannot vouch for it - but if you need a replacement for this userscript, I suggest searching for it and giving it a shot.

 # CharacterAI Dumper Userscript

 This userscript allows you to download your saved messages with any bot you've ever talked to, given you can reach their chat history page.
 If you're a bot creator, it also allows you to separately download your bot's definitions.